 Joshua Curlett, BBA '04, has been named a Dallas Business Journal "Top 40 under 40" in the Metroplex.
 He was also promoted to COO of Sound Productions Inc., a pro-audio, lighting and video retailer.

 Matt Googe, BSME '07, joined Robinson IP Law, PLLC in Knoxville, TN, as a co-founder in 2013.
-Robinson IP Law is an intellectual property firm specializeing in patent, trademark and copyright issues.
-Contact at email@example.com.
+Robinson IP Law is an intellectual property firm specializing in patent, trademark and copyright issues.
+Contact at firstname.lastname@example.org.

 Dr. Amanda Brooks-Ritchie, BS '08, of Little Rock, AR, was awarded the designation of Certified Pelvic Rehabilitation Practitioner.
 She is the only physical therapist in Arkansas to achieve this certification and is one of fewer than 40 therapists in the country with this designation.
 Individuals bearing this designation have completed additional training in diagnosis and treatment of pelvic dysfunctions as well as completing more than 2,000 hours of direct pelvic patient care.
 Contact at email@example.com.